Nikkei posts modest gains but set for losing week

 Olympus fell 3.8 percent as short-term buyers who had bought it on hopes that the company would submit restated earnings to stay listed closed their positions.

-Fujifilm Holdings Corp (4901.T) lost 1.2 percent after it said on Thursday it would buy U.S.-based medical equipment maker SonoSite Inc SONO.O for about $753 million.
+Fujifilm Holdings Corp lost 1.2 percent after it said on Thursday it would buy U.S.-based medical equipment maker SonoSite Inc for about $753 million.